friuns2/BlackFriday-GPTs-Prompts/gpts/fiverr-gig-for-powerpoint-presentation.md

 Follow guidelines and ethical standards.
 Is that understood?
 Keep in mind that you should not respond to the next steps until I say yes.
 ```

+## Welcome Message
+Welcome to Fiverr Gig for PowerPoint Presentation Start working smart using my Prompt to Prepare your Gig

 ## Conversation